 Policy H2 of the LDP states that proposals for housing developments on unallocated sites within development limits of a settlement will be permitted provided they are in accordance with the principles of the plan's strategy and its policies and proposals.

 Policy AH1 of the LDP requires a contribution to affordable housing on all housing allocations and windfall sites.
-On such proposals for 5 or more dwellings affordable housing will be required to be provided on site.
+On such a proposal a commuted sum financial requirement is relevant.